timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

     have a column named `time` with timestamp data.
 The other columns used for graphing data can have different names, but each time-series chart must have a `time` column in the results.
-For the Histogram visualization, the timestamp values must be in ascending order or you may receive an error.
+For the Histogram visualization, the timestamp values must be in ascending order or you receive an error.

 1. Select 'time series' as your visualization type.